Turkish opposition vows to overturn sentences against Kavala, others | Politics

 All defendants have always denied the charges, saying the Gezi protests were protected by constitutional rights.
 Three defendants, Mucella Yapici, Can Atalay and Tayfun Kahraman, said jointly in court on Friday that the Gezi protests were not organised by a group but erupted spontaneously.

 "The Gezi resistance is the most democratic, creative, egalitarian, comprehensive and peaceful mass movement in the history of this country," they told the court.
 "The only force that can lead millions of people to spill on to the street for weeks can only be people's own will."
-(Writing by Ece Toksabay, Editing by William Maclean)
+(Writing by Ece Toksabay; Editing by William Maclean and Barbara Lewis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)